 PRESS KIT

-House is a body,
+house is a body, body is a home

 Hošek Contemporary Gallery, Berlin